 LASER is an acronym that stands for Light Amplification by Stimulation of Emission of Radiation.

 1) Pigment: The most common region treated is the face.
 This is also the most responsive.
 We can use lasers and other devices to help lighten and, in some cases, even eliminate pigmentation.
 It is important to appreciate that some of us have darker skin and may not be candidates for these types of treatments.
 This means the laser / device may lighten our normal color and create areas of lighter skin.
-This is why it is imperative to have physician oversight when evaluating patients for any treatments.
+This is why it is imperative to have physician oversight when evaluating patients for any laser skin resurfacing treatments like the ones I provide for my Dallas patients.
 Most patients will experience a slight darkening of the area followed by a very light, fine peel over the ensuing 7 days.
 Many patients require more than a single treatment.
-Almost all of these patients are placed on skin care both before and after treatments.
+Almost all of these patients are placed on a skincare regimen both before and after treatments.

 2) Hair: Lasers can target hair follicles within our skin and reduce the hair count long term.
 Lasers are most successful with darker hair and can be used in all different skin colors.
 Most patients require between 4-6 treatments in order to adequate reduce the number of hairs.
 Some patients may benefit from more treatments.
 There is not any recovery associated with the procedure.